-- 5.7.1 The Director-General/CEO may, when he expects to draw safety lessons from it, carry out, or cause an Investigator to carry out, an investigation into an incident, other than a serious incident, which occurs: - (a) in or over Nigeria; or - (b) outside Nigeria involving a Nigerian registered aircraft or an aircraft operated by a Nigerian Operator.
+- 5.7.
+(1) The Director-General/CEO may, when he expects to draw safety lessons from it, carry out, or cause an Investigator to carry out, an investigation into an incident, other than a serious incident, which occurs: - (a) in or over Nigeria; or - (b) outside Nigeria involving a Nigerian registered aircraft or an aircraft operated by a Nigerian operator - (2) The Owner, Operator, Pilot-In-Command or Hirer of the aircraft, if so required by notice given to such a person by the Director-General/CEO, shall send to the Director-General/CEO such information as is in his or her possession or control with respect to the incident in such form and at such times as may be specified in the notice.